German and German Studies

 Upon successful completion of an approved semester-long program of study in Germany, a student normally receives 4-5 credits on the St. Olaf transcript.
 Upon successful completion of an approved full-year program of study in Germany, a student normally receives 8-9 credits on the St. Olaf transcript.
 Up to 2 credits per semester can count toward the St. Olaf German major, excluding the 370-level course requirement.
 For a course to count toward the German major, the language of instruction must be German.
 Up to 2 credits total may count toward a German Studies concentration, one of which may be a course in English.

 With approval from the St. Olaf German program advisor and/or the chair of the student’s major department(s), course credits also may apply to another major, general education requirements, or electives.
 Credits toward other majors must be pre-arranged with those departments' chairs.
 Students should know that specific courses might not be offered during their time at their chosen university and discuss this possibility with their advisors and department chairs.
 Grades earned for all courses taken are recorded on the St. Olaf transcript but not calculated into the St. Olaf grade point average.
-However, should a student decide to apply for professional or graduate school after graduation, that institution may recalculate the Grade Point Average to include grades earned abroad.
+However, should a student decide to apply for professional or graduate school, that institution may recalculate the Grade Point Average to include grades earned abroad.

-Courses in English
+Courses in English and Languages Across the Curriculum (LAC)

-German courses in English translation (GERM 247, GERM 249, and GERM 263), which examine key aspects of the histories and cultures of German-speaking societies, carry OLE Core curriculum attributes and are open to majors and non-majors alike.
+German courses in English translation (GERM 245GERM 247GERM 249GERM 263) and courses offered in other departments (e.g., HIST 224, NORW 260) that examine key aspects of the histories and cultures of German-speaking societies carry OLE Core curriculum attributes and are open to majors and non-majors alike.
 These courses require no previous knowledge of German.
-Some courses in the German Department and in other departments at St. Olaf are offered with a German Languages Across the Curriculum component.
-Both the German major and the German Studies concentration allow for a limited portion of the course requirements to be in English.
+Both the German major and the German Studies concentration allow for a limited portion of the requirements to be met with courses in English.
+Some courses in the German Department and in other departments at St. Olaf are offered with a German Languages Across the Curriculum component, which provide a certification when students complete two LAC courses in the same language.

 Recommendations for Graduate Study